Alexabeth20/Alexabeth20.github.io/_posts/2025-04-19-cloud-qa-strategy-overview.md

 ```

 - `on: [push, pull_request]` ensures that the workflow triggers on every new commit or pull request to the main branch.
-- `runs-on: ubuntu-latest` spins up a fresh virtual machine in GitHub's cloud to execute the tests.
+- `runs-on: ubuntu-latest` spins up a new virtual machine in GitHub's cloud to execute the tests.
 - `checkout@v3` pulls the current version of the code from the repository.
 - The `pytest` command runs automated Selenium test scripts located in the `tests/ui/` directory.